yuejiaointel/scikit-learn-intelex/INSTALL.md

   ```

 ## Build from Sources
-Intel(R) Extension for Scikit-learn* is easily built from the sources with the majority of the necessary prerequisites available with conda or pip.
+Extension for Scikit-learn* is easily built from the sources with the majority of the necessary prerequisites available with conda or pip.

 The package is available for Windows* OS, Linux* OS, and macOS*.